Low-Fat-Lard/Glas/README.md

 The whole system works with a series of JSON files, by using the Javascript `fetch()` funciton.
 Here is how they are all made, for the non existant people that want to work on my website.
 I also added square brackets to all of them, which made it harder to work with, but easier to look at, in my opinion.
 The descrption of the tags are in an about element.
 I understand it looks bad, but unfortunately, comments are illegal in JSON.

 ### Database.JSON
 The [Database](https://github.com/Low-Fat-Lard/Glas/blob/main/public/json/database.json) JSON file is the main JSON file used in the website.
 It's nothing but a blog framework.
 Just make sure to make a quiz that matches it.
 The tags use base 16 encoding.
-Good luck figuring that one out. *Hint: try looking into the [Main.js](https://github.com/Low-Fat-Lard/Glas/blob/main/public/js/main.js) file*
+(I might make this entirely in MarkDown) Good luck figuring that one out. *Hint: try looking into the [Main.js](https://github.com/Low-Fat-Lard/Glas/blob/main/public/js/main.js) file*
 ```json
 [
   {